hputnam/Acclim_Dynamics/Results-package.md

 ![crimp2temp](https://github.com/hputnam/Acclim_Dynamics/blob/master/Output/CRIMP2-Temperature.png?raw=true)

 The red line is at 29.5, the average temperature for our data.
+The warm season of 2016 doesn't have data, maybe we can get this from a different buoy?

-Next steps would be to overlay our expt data on 2018-2019 portion.
+Next steps are to do the pH data.

 CRIMP2 pCO2 Data